thoughtfulbloke/letter2ed/README.md

 <img src="md_figures/figure5.png"
-data-fig-alt="Aging increases deaths and the crude death rate" data-fig-align="center" alt="Even if all years are before COVID-19, the post-baseline years are above trend" /> Of more surprise is that Gibson’s results for 2020-22 less well approximate the crude mortality rate than Karlinsky & Kobak, since the crude mortality rate is the accepted method of comparing death rates
+data-fig-alt="Aging increases deaths and the crude death rate" data-fig-align="center" alt="Figure 4: Applying the same test to pre-covid years shows the same aging population effects" />

+Of more surprise is that Gibson’s results for 2020-22 less well approximate the crude mortality rate than Karlinsky & Kobak, since the crude mortality rate is the accepted method of comparing death rates